FyraLabs/anda/README.md

 # Andaman

-Andaman is a build system (and soon, a package manager) written in Rust.
+Andaman is a package build system and CI (Continuous Integration) tool written in Rust.
 It is inspired by Ultramarine Linux's `umpkg` project, and allows you to quickly build multiple types of projects into different artifacts.

-> NOTE: Currently, Andaman only supports building RPM packages.
-Support for other artifact types will be added soon.
-Currently OCI/Docker is our secondary goal.
+It also supports monorepos with configuration files, and can be run completely standalone without a server (Although it comes with one for distributed builds).

 Andaman is planned to have the following features:

 - Building artifact
-- resolving and installing RPM packages
 - Signing packages
 - Build artifacts for:
     - Disk images and live media (powered by Lorax)